sodapopcan/haskell/README.md

 Log
 ---

+### Feb 9, 2018
+Watched [this](https://www.youtube.com/watch?v=DebDaiYev2M) video.
+Started on the types chapter, otherwise, just played around with list comprehensions on the repl.
+Not a super productive session as I didn't have a lot of time.

 ### Feb 8, 2018
 Decided to keep going through LAYH good anyway, but going to be aware of the the points pointed out int